 Each year Envirothon chooses a current environmental issue as its feature topic.

 2020 Topic: Water Resources Management: Local Control and Local Solutions

 Now it is time to get out in the field!

-Envirothon BC offers training seminars throughout the year as well as a training day on Saturday April 23, 2016 at a location to be announce.
-This day will introduce the aspects of the fieldwork relevant to the Provincial competition.
+Envirothon BC runs a training day before the provincial competition.
+This day will introduce the aspects of the fieldwork relevant to the provincial competition at the location of the competition.
 Here is a sample of the activities: